 - 1. The Town and County shall share information to ensure a safe and efficient transportation network can be developed and maintained to service the residents and businesses. - 2.
-When subdivisions are approved, all right-of-way requirements will be secured to ensure that long-term transportation and utility plans can be implemented when warranted. - 3.
-The Town and County acknowledge that the growth and expansion of the Town is dependent on the extension of water and wastewater services to development within the Town, and both municipalities agree to work together to ensure the corridors for these services are protected. - 4.
-All future development in the County shall be required to have on-site water and wastewater servicing, except under the following conditions:
+When subdivisions are approved, all right-of-way requirements will be secured to ensure that long-term transportation and utility plans can be implemented when warranted.

-- a.
+- 3. The Town and County acknowledge that the growth and expansion of the Town is dependent on the extension of water and wastewater services to development within the Town, and both municipalities agree to work together to ensure the corridors for these services are protected. - 4.
+All future development in the County shall be required to have on-site water and wastewater servicing, except where connection to town services may be warranted under the following conditions: - a.
 The County and the Town mutually agree that the proposed development is a better fit in the County because of the land consumption needs; and - b.
 The County and the Town mutually agree to a written sub-agreement under the Intermunicipal Collaboration Framework; and - c.
 The subject of the agreement meets the requirements of the Mountain View Regional Water Services Commission and Alberta Environment and Parks. - 5.
-All future development in the Town shall be required to have municipal water and wastewater servicing, except under the following conditions: - a.
-The Town acknowledges that providing water and/or wastewater servicing to the proposed lands is not feasible from a financial or operations and maintenance perspective; and - b.
-The County mutually agrees that the location of the unserviced development within the Town meets the principles of the IDP. - 6.
+Notwithstanding the other policies only applies to Fringe Area and Referral Area, all future development in the Town shall be required to have municipal water and wastewater servicing, except under the following conditions: - a.
+The Town demonstrates that providing water and/or wastewater servicing to the proposed lands is not feasible from a financial or operations and maintenance perspective; and - b.
+The County mutually agrees that the location of the unserviced development within the Town meets the principles of the IDP and the development's servicing strategy is part of an approved Area Structure Plan. - 6.
 The Town and County acknowledge that the development of the oil and gas industry has played an integral part in the development of the region.
 Both municipalities shall endeavour to work with the oil and gas industry to ensure that the orderly development of the Plan Area is not unduly restricted by the development of oil and gas infrastructure, including pipelines. - 7.
 Notice of major infrastructure servicing proposed by one municipality shall be provided to the other.